 Many businesses and institutions generate hazardous waste.
 Federal and state regulations require hazardous waste generators to meet standards for handling hazardous wastes.
 The federal regulations are located in 40 CFR 261.5.
 The state regulations are located in the Missouri Code of State Regulations, Title 10, Division 25, Chapter 4 (10 CSR 25-4.261(2)(A)).
-The standards the generator must follow depend on the amount and type of hazardous waste they generate in one calendar month or accumulate at any one time.
+The standards the generator must follow depend on the amount and type of hazardous waste generated in one calendar month or accumulated at any one time.

-Businesses that generate or accumulate very small amounts of hazardous wastes might be exempt from many, but not all, of the generator standards.
-These businesses are Conditionally Exempt Small Quantity Generators or CESQGs.
+Businesses generating or accumulating very small amounts of hazardous wastes are CESQGs and might be exempt from many, but not all, of the generator standards.
 A business is a CESQG if it meets all of the

-- Generate less than 100 kilograms (220 pounds) of hazardous waste in one calendar month
+- Generates 100 kilograms or less (approximately 220 pounds) of hazardous waste in one calendar month

-- Accumulate less than 100 kilograms (220 pounds) of hazardous waste at any one time
+- Accumulates 100 kilograms or less (approx. 220 pounds) of hazardous waste at any one time

-- Generate less than 1 kilogram (2.2 pounds) of acute hazardous waste in one calendar month
+- Generates 1 kilogram or less (approx. 2.2 pounds) of acute hazardous waste in one calendar month

-- Accumulate less than 1 kilogram (2.2 pounds) of acute hazardous waste at any one time
+- Accumulates 1 kilogram or less (approx. 2.2 pounds) of acute hazardous waste at any one time

 Is a CESQG required to register as a hazardous waste generator?